technyon/nuki_hub/README.md

 - lock/authorizationName: If enabled in the web interface, this topic is set to the authorization name of the last lock action
 - lock/commandResult: Result of the last action as reported by Nuki library: success, failed, timeOut, working, notPaired, error, undefined
 - lock/doorSensorState: State of the door sensor: unavailable, deactivated, doorClosed, doorOpened, doorStateUnknown, calibrating
-- lock/rssi: The signal strenght of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm
+- lock/rssi: The bluetooth signal strength of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm
 - lock/address: The BLE address of the Nuki Lock
 - lock/retry: Reports the current number of retries for the current command.
 0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries
 <br><br>